-Yoga can have a variety of benefits for your health, including weight loss if you have that goal, stress reduction, and increased flexibility.
-These can all work together to help you find your bliss on the inside and the outside.
-Here are some of the factors that can help you get better sleep.
+With a variety of benefits for your health, including weight loss if you have that goal, stress reduction, and increased flexibility, yoga helps you feel better spiritually and physically.

-You might not need anyone special to tell you that yoga can help to reduce stress, but it definitely can.
-No matter what time of day you choose to practice yoga, it can help reduce the overall stress in your life, which can result in better sleep when the nighttime rolls around.
+Yoga can help to reduce stress.
+No matter what time of day you choose to practice yoga, it can reduce the overall stress in your life, which can result in better sleep.
 All it takes is a few minutes of practice, or even some meditation to get you on the right track.

-Similar to reducing your stress levels, yoga can also help to relax you in the moment, which can be great for getting better-quality sleep.
-Whether you go about your day a bit more relaxed or you use it to help you get ready for bed at the end of the night, having a more mellow mood in general can help relieve tension, which can help you sleep deeper and better.
+Similar to reducing your stress levels, yoga can also help to relax you in the moment, which can be useful for getting better-quality sleep.
+Whether you go about your day a bit more relaxed or you use yoga to help you get ready for bed, having a more mellow mood in general can help relieve tension, which can help you sleep deeper and better.

-No matter what you do, having a consistent routine can help you get better sleep when the nighttime rolls around.
-When you have a schedule that includes a morning routine, specific tasks, and a bedtime, you can train your body to expect sleep at specific times, which can be a great way to cycle through your sleep with much more consistency.
+No matter what you do for work, having a consistent yoga routine can help you sleep better.
+When you have a schedule that includes a fixed daily routine, including yoga, and a standard bedtime, you can train your body to expect sleep at specific times, which can be a great way to cycle through your sleep with much more consistency.

-Depression and anxiety often both have a direct link to insomnia, which means that when you reduce depression and anxiety, it often has the added bonus of getting you to sleep faster.
-Of course, yoga can’t be a cure-all for mental health woes of all kinds, so it’s important to work on other coping mechanisms alongside your yoga practice.
+Depression and anxiety often directly link to insomnia, which means that when you reduce depression and anxiety, you often get to sleep faster.
+Of course, yoga can’t be a cure-all for mental health woes, so it’s important to work on other coping mechanisms alongside your yoga practice.

 When it comes to the actual nighttime routine, adding yoga as a part of your winding down can be a great way to slow down and tell your body that it’s time for bed.
-Whether you meditate or bring in some light stretching, there are a lot of ways that yoga can remind you to put the screens away, cool down, and get ready to refresh your body with a good night’s rest.
+Whether you meditate or bring in some light stretching, yoga will remind you to put the screens away, cool down, and get ready to refresh your body with a good night’s rest.